Evertz/bzlgen/README.md

 ### ng_bundle
 This repo also contains a `ng_module` macro that this generator can generate for by passing the type `ng_bundle`.
 The macro encapsulates common rules used together when building Angular modules, such as a `sass_binary` for a style or theme file.
-The macro can be found in `defaults.bzl`
+The macro can be found in `index.bzl`